Hiking & Trekking Tours & Trips in Spain

 - "Camino de Santiago" (Way of St James): Fisterra Epilogue

-- Walking the Camino de Santiago
+- Highlights of the Camino de Santiago Walk

 Walking in Andalucia

-Kathryn, traveled in February
+Gael, traveled in December

 The rugged landscapes of Spain unfold from Cortijo Rosario base.
 Sierra de Grazalema's UNESCO reserve offers prime griffon vulture spotting, while El Caminito del Rey presents thrilling cliffside walks among traditional villages.
 Daily routes span 5-9 miles through olive groves and mountain terrain.